Vaulting: More than acrobatics on horseback

 Vaulting then developed steadily into the sport as we know it today:

-• 70s: individual vaulting developed, but it was not included in the regulations until the 80s
+- 1970s: individual vaulting developed, but was only included in the regulations in the 1980s

 Vaulting is not currently an Olympic sport, despite its popularity.
 The reason is that it currently lacks the prerequisites for participation in the Olympic Games.
 On the one hand, there is a lack of internationality and, on the other, the Olympic disciplines are sufficiently represented and filled with other equestrian sports such as show jumping, dressage and eventing.